 How transparency and accountability work in practice

 How did all that high level transparency work out?
 Hiding behind Homeland Security’s release of immigrant criminals we still have the usual piles of wasted money.
 The Earned Income Credit tax giveaway, another problem made worse by the government’s reluctance to enforce immigration law, has a bad payment rate of 23.8% and a goal of 23-28% errors for 2016.6 This is after the Obama administration’s vows to get on top of the improper payment problem with bills like the Improper Payments Elimination and Recovery Act,7 signed as part of the president’s quest to make government more transparent.
-If you want to see how more red tape fixed the problem, pay a visit to the high-error programs page on the government’s improper payments site.

 Government transparency is a pretty simple thing.
 It’s about letting everyone know what you have done.
 There is an implied duty to fix problems, but implied is often as good as it gets.